GBCBlockchain/myblogapp/Readme.md

 ## AUTHENTICATION/SESSIONS

 - To demonstrate the principles behind authentication the following node modules have been added:
-  1. express-session - to store the session on the server and to set a session cookie in the view - note: sessions are stored in memory in this app for production apps a more persistent memory store should be chosen to persist sessions to the database. see here (https://github.com/expressjs/session#readme)[https://github.com/expressjs/session#readme]
+  1. express-session - to store the session on the server and to set a session cookie in the view - note: sessions are stored in memory in this app for production apps a more persistent memory store should be chosen to persist sessions to the database. see here [https://github.com/expressjs/session#readme](https://github.com/expressjs/session#readme)
   2. bcrypt, mongoose-unique-validator - see models/user.js - these npm modules are used for a) hashing the password and ensuring users are unique by email - the user model contains validations for checking passwords and for statics for authenticating login - which are used/called by the users_controller.js
 - if a session is present edit/delete and new post buttons are displayed, also note how for any destructive action or for creation of posts the posts controller action contains a check to ensure only a logged in user can execute these actions.
-- In a full blown production application you should look at using an authentication plugin such as (passport.js)[http://www.passportjs.org/] or (mongoose-devise)[https://github.com/carvalhoviniciusluiz/mongoose-devise#readme] as these plugins are well tested and provide more complete authentication solutions than this illustrative roll your own solution.
+- In a full blown production application you should look at using an authentication plugin such as [passport.js](http://www.passportjs.org/) or [mongoose-devise](https://github.com/carvalhoviniciusluiz/mongoose-devise#readme) as these plugins are well tested and provide more complete authentication solutions than this illustrative roll your own solution.

 ## COMPLETE CRUD ROUTES
 - Edit, Delete and Update routes have been added to the routes and Posts Controller - to demonstrate complete CRUD capability.
-- As native html forms dont allow for update and delete - the npm module - (method-override)[https://github.com/expressjs/method-override#readme] has been added to our express app.
+- As native html forms dont allow for update and delete - the npm module - [method-override](https://github.com/expressjs/method-override#readme) has been added to our express app.
 For the forms that use these actions (Edit Form and our Delete Button/Form) - a hidden input field has been added to allow designation of the PUT or DELETE methods. see lines 52-58 of app.js.

 ##TODO
+- This is a POC application to demonstrate basic crud handling and authentication.
+More work needs to be completed for this app to be "production" ready.

+  1. Styling and handling of validation errors
+  2. Select a more persistent session store
+  3. Testing